 British College of Nurses, Passing of examination on First Aid in Chemical Warfare, British Journal of Nursing, Vol. 84 March 1936 p64

-AGM of the Leave of Fever Nurses, British Journal of Nursing, Vol. 85 May 1937 p131
+AGM of the League of Fever Nurses, British Journal of Nursing, Vol. 85 May 1937 p131

 Reception by Joint Fever Nurses Association at the International Congress of Fever Nurses, British Journal of Nursing, Vol. 85 August 1937 p209